wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    1. <strong>Use version control</strong> - Use version control to enable tracking of changes and releases.

    1. <strong>Test and validate changes</strong> - Test and validate changes to help limit and detect errors.
-Automate testing to reduce errors caused by manual processes, and reduce the level of effort to test.
+Automate testing to reduce errors caused by manual processes, and reduce the 1. <a target="_blank" href="?">of effort to test.

    1. <strong>Use configuration management systems</strong> - Use configuration management systems to make and track configuration changes.
-These systems reduce errors caused by manual processes and reduce the level of effort to deploy changes.
+These systems reduce errors caused by manual processes and reduce the 1. <a target="_blank" href="?">of effort to deploy changes.

    1. <strong>Use build and deployment management systems</strong> - Use build and deployment management systems.
-These systems reduce errors caused by manual processes and reduce the level of effort to deploy changes.
+These systems reduce errors caused by manual processes and reduce the 1. <a target="_blank" href="?">of effort to deploy changes.

    1. <strong>Perform patch management</strong> - Perform patch management to gain features, address issues, and remain compliant with governance.
-Automate patch management to reduce errors caused by manual processes, and reduce the level of effort to patch.
+Automate patch management to reduce errors caused by manual processes, and reduce the 1. <a target="_blank" href="?">of effort to patch.

    1. <strong>Share design standards</strong> - Share best practices across teams to increase awareness and maximize the benefits of development efforts.